richardvenneman/appsignal-docs/source/tweaks-in-your-code/custom-instrumentation.html.md

 measurements of specific pieces of code you suspect might influence your performance?
 Well, you can!

-When you instrument your code with AppSignal we'll pick up on those instruments.
+When you add custom instrumentation to your code you'll be able to receive even more insights into your application.
 For example, you have to work with an external API that fetches articles for your homepage:

 ```ruby
 class ArticleFetcher